fer77/laravel-5.7/notes.md

 **controllers** house the models, doesn't need to be aware of the DB, only need to know what it is we want the model to do.

+---

+When in doubt, if we find ourselves abandoning _REST_ or using a lot of checks… it may be a sign to create a new controller and return to _restful_ methods.